urstrulypriyank/frontend_system_design/Communication/README.md

 ### WEB SOCKETS

-Websockets are the way to create persistent connection, It is like establishing piepeline between the client and server.
+Websockets are the way to create persistent connection, It is like establishing piepeline between the client and server (tunelling).

-It is bi-directional, statefull protocol
+- It is continious, bi-directional, statefull protocol

-It provide full-duplex communication channel.
+- It provide full-duplex communication channel.

-This means that the client and server can send data to each other without having to make a separate request each time.
+- This means that the client and server can send data to each other without having to make a separate request each time.
 Websockets are not as scalable as HTTP, but they are better suited for applications that require near ⌛ real-time communication.

-It is used where order of data does matters eg: chatApps
+- It is used where order of data does matters eg: chatApps